 Statistics show that 69% of American adults have experienced at least one missing tooth by the age of 44.

-Yes, a dental bridge could be a little expensive but there are ways by which you can cut the cost.
+Yes, a dental bridge procedure could be a little expensive but there are ways by which you can cut the cost.

-Factors That Determine the Cost of a Dental Bridge
+6 Factors That Determine the Cost of a Dental Bridge

-A dental bridge is a common but critical treatment for missing teeth that holds your other teeth in place to help restore your bite as well as your confidence.
-Different bridges require different procedures which of course translate to varying costs.
-Here are the lists of things that determine the cost of a dental bridge.
+A dental bridge is a common but critical treatment for missing teeth.
+A bridge holds your other teeth in place to help restore your bite as well as your confidence.
+Different bridges can require different procedures which of course translate to varying costs.

 The Cost of a Dental Bridge Based on Types

 A dental bridge is a prosthetic tooth used to fill a gap left after a tooth has been lost or extracted from the jaw.
 A bridge only replaces the crown, which is the visible portion of the tooth above the gum line.
 Some bridges replace just one tooth, while others replace several.

 Depending on how complex your damage is and the need for a procedure, the cost of a dental bridge can be categorized into four types.